-9. Disclose all compensation paid in connection with the distribution

-A filer must complete Item 8 for each person to whom the issuer directly provides, or will provide, any compensation in connection with the distribution.
+9. Disclose all compensation paid in connection with the distribution provide, any compensation in connection with the distribution.
 Compensation includes cash commissions, securities-based compensation, gifts, discounts or other compensation of a similar nature, paid in connection with a distribution of securities, regardless of the term used to describe the payment.
 For example, we consider a brokerage fee or finance fee to be compensation in connection with a distribution.